nicoolas25/gorsse/README.md

 This may be not the case on all the Ruby implementation and for all webservers, see the alternative server for more details about it.

+## Usage examples

+This project can be useful when you're using:

+* chat systems,
+* asynchronous job notifications,
+* live monitoring,
+* et cetera

 ## Architecture

 The whole idea is to keep your Ruby application as it is, adding one